LeftRefill: Filling Right Canvas based on Left Reference through Generalized Text-to-Image Diffusion Model: Experiments

-\textbf{Reference-Guided Inpainting.} We thoroughly compared existing image reference-based variants of LDM in Tab.~\ref{tab:reference_inpainting_quantitative} and Fig.~\ref{fig:reference_guided_qualitative}.
-Note that ControlNet~\cite{zhang2023adding} fails to learn the correct spatial correlation between reference images and masked targets, even enhanced with trainable cross-attention learned between reference and target features.
-Furthermore, we try to warp ground-truth latent features with image matching~\cite{tang2022quadtree} as the reference guidance for ControlNet, but the improvement is not prominent.
-Perceiver~\cite{jaegle2021perceiver} and Paint-by-Example~\cite{yang2022paint} align and learn images features from ImageCLIP~\cite{radford2021learning}.
-Since image features from CLIP contain high-level semantics, they could not deal with the fine-grained reference-guided inpainting as shown in Fig.~\ref{fig:reference_guided_qualitative}(e)(f).
-For the reference-guided inpainting, TransFill~\cite{zhou2021transfill} suffers from blur and color difference as in Fig.~\ref{fig:reference_guided_qualitative}(g) Our PGIC enjoys substantial advantages in both qualitative and quantitative comparisons with negligible trainable weights.
+\textbf{Results of One-view Reference.} We thoroughly compared the specific Ref-inpainting method~\citep{zhou2021transfill} and existing image reference-based variants of SD with one-view reference in \Cref{tab:reference_inpainting_quantitative} and \Cref{fig:reference_guided_qualitative}.
+Note that ControlNet~\citep{zhang2023adding} fails to learn the correct spatial correlation between reference images and masked targets, even enhanced with trainable cross-attention learned between reference and target features.
+Furthermore, we try to warp ground-truth latent features with image matching~\citep{tang2022quadtree} as the reference guidance for ControlNet, but the improvement is not prominent.
+Perceiver~\citep{jaegle2021perceiver} and Paint-by-Example~\citep{yang2023paint} align and learn image features from Image CLIP.
+Since image features from CLIP contain high-level semantics, they fail to deal with the fine-grained Ref-inpainting as shown in \Cref{fig:reference_guided_qualitative}(e)(f).
+Though TransFill~\citep{zhou2021transfill} achieves proper results in PSNR and SSIM, it suffers from blur and color difference as in \Cref{fig:reference_guided_qualitative}(g) with challenging viewpoints.
+LeftRefill enjoys substantial advantages in both qualitative and quantitative comparisons with negligible trainable weights.
+Particularly, spatially stitching reference and target views together achieves consistent improvements.
+Thus it is intuitive and convincing that all U-net modules contribute to improved inpainting results with a whole stitched image, as opposed to using only attention modules.
+We further compare LeftRefill with TransFill on their officially provided real-world dataset in the supplementary.

-\textbf{Image Inpainting \& Outpainting.} To show the effectiveness of the task-specific prompt tuning, we further try the prompt tuning on inpainting and outpainting in Tab.~\ref{tab:inpainting_and_outpainting}.
-Prompt-tuned PGICs achieve substantially better results compared with vanilla inpainting-based SD.
-Note that it is quite difficult to use one natural word or sentence to prompt inpainting and outpainting, such as ``background'' verified in Tab.~\ref{tab:inpainting_and_outpainting}.
-We also find that PGIC enjoys fewer hallucinatory artifacts as shown in the supplementary.